liquidprompt/liquidprompt/docs/theme/included/powerline.rst

 Powerline might be as simple as this:

 .. image:: powerline-short.png
-   :alt:  user  ~ 
+   :alt:  ~ 

-If you are running a background command and are also in the "main" branch of a Git repository on a server:
+If you are running a background command and are also on a branch of a Git repository on a server:

 .. image:: powerline-med.png
-   :alt:   server  user  ~  liquidprompt  1   main 
+   :alt:   gaming  ~  code  liquidprompt  docs  1   theme+powerpuff  ST 7 

 When Liquid Prompt is displaying nearly everything, it may look like this:

 .. image:: powerline-long.png
-   :alt:   server  user  (e) pyenv  ~   …   liquidprompt   …   theme  3   main  ST 1  125 
+   :alt:   gaming  (e) neon  ~  code  liquidprompt  docs  theme   theme+powerpuff  ST 7  130 

 .. note::
    The above "everything" image looks like it is missing some parts because this theme does not implement all data sources of Liquid Prompt.
 This is by design to clone basic Powerline.
-For a Powerline theme that does show all data sources, see :ref:`Powerline Full <powerline_full>` below.
+For a Powerline theme that does show all data sources, see :ref:`Powerline Plus <powerline_full>` below.

 Setup
 =====